What You Should Do Before Hiring

 Performance reporting promotes a continuous feedback loop that will give you the chance to evaluate an agency’s effectiveness and therefore your choice.
 Look for agencies/companies that offer regular reporting, since you don’t want to cooperate with a business that performs badly and only lets you know about it at the end of your contract.

-Cost is often the key factor when it comes to making a final decision regarding any aspect of business.
+Cost is often the key factor when it comes to making a final decision regarding any aspect of the business.
 One of those decisions could be picking the right call center provider.
-Many outsourced call centers have different pricing models: per minute, per account, per the features you request, per customer, and many more.
+Many outsourced call centers have different pricing models: per minute, per account, per the features, you request, per customer, and many more.

 Get familiar with what you are actually going to pay for and how much you will be charged for certain features before you fully commit to your choice.
 No one likes unpleasant surprises like hidden costs.